 Funding Policy - The Ohio Revised Code provides the statutory authority requiring public employers to fund postemployment health care through their contributions to OPERS.
 When funding is approved by OPERS Board of Trustees, a portion of each employer's contribution to OPERS is set aside to fund OPERS health care plans.
-Beginning in 2018, OPERS no longer allocated a portion of its employer contributions to health care for the Traditional Pension Plan and Combined Plan.

 Employer contribution rates are expressed as a percentage of covered payroll.
-In 2022, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
+In 2023, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
 These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active member contributions do not fund health care.

 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-For 2022, OPERS did not allocate any employer contributions to health care for members in the Traditional Pension Plan and Combined Plan.
+For 2023, OPERS did not allocate any employer contributions to health care for members in the Traditional Pension Plan.
+Effective July 1, 2022, OPERS began allocating 2.0 percent of the employer contribution rate to health care funding for the Combined Plan.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2022 was 4.0 percent.
+The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2023 was 4.0 percent.

 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.

-None of the Authority's contractually required contributions were allocated to health care for the fiscal year ending December 31, 2022.
+The Authority's contractually required contribution allocated to health care was \$0 for the fiscal year ending December 31, 2023.

-Net OPEB Asset, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB
+OPEB Liability, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-The net OPEB asset and total OPEB liability for OPERS were determined by an actuarial valuation as of December 31, 2020, rolled forward to the measurement date of December 31, 2021, by incorporating the expected value of health care cost accruals, the actual health care payment, and interest accruals during the year.
-The Authority's proportion of the net OPEB asset was based on the Authority's share of contributions to the retirement plan relative to the contributions of all participating entities.
+The net OPEB liability and total OPEB liability for OPERS were determined by an actuarial valuation as of December 31, 2021, rolled forward to the measurement date of December 31, 2022, by incorporating the expected value of health care cost accruals, the actual health care payment, and interest accruals during the year.
+The Authority's proportion of the net OPEB liability was based on the Authority's share of contributions to the retirement plan relative to the contributions of all participating entities.
 Following is information related to the proportionate share and OPEB expense:

 OPERS

-Proportion of the Net OPEB Asset:
+Proportion of the Net OPEB (Asset):

-Prior Measurement Date 0.004457%
+Prior Measurement Date (0.004574%

-Proportion of the Net OPEB Asset:
+Proportion of the Net OPEB Liability:

-Current Measurement Date 0.004574%
+Current Measurement Date (0.004274%

-Change in Proportionate Share 0.000117%
+Change in Proportionate Share -0.000300%

-Proportionate Share of the Net OPEB Asset \$ 143,265
+Proportionate Share of the Net OPEB Liability \$ 26,948

-OPEB Expense \$ (106,689)
+OPEB Expense \$ (36,989)